PHOTO STORY: Niles Scream Park opens for season Friday - Leader Publications

 - Mini Escape Rooms — Four five-minute escape rooms will be available to give guests a fast-paced experience.

 In addition to its attractions, one of Niles Scream Park’s most unique features is that is a nonprofit community project that uses approximately 200 volunteers per night to staff the operation.
-Since 1996, more than $2.1 million have been donated to local and national nonprofit organizations and tot Scream Park-funded college scholarships for students at Niles, Brandywine, Dowagiac, Cassopolis and Edwardsburg schools.
+Since 1996, more than $2.1 million have been donated to local and national nonprofit organizations and to Scream Park-funded college scholarships for students at Niles, Brandywine, Dowagiac, Cassopolis and Edwardsburg schools.

 Both Karlowicz and his volunteers said they are ready to welcome the public this weekend — both to raise funds for local causes and to provide the public with scares they won’t soon forget.